Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

 \paragraph{The branching mechanism.} Instead of describing the entire population, let us describe here how the first generation of individuals is produced from an initial individual with trait $x\in \mathcal{X}$.
-The rest of the dynamics is then produced iteratively : each offspring will evolve independently similarly to the initial individual.
+The rest of the dynamics is then produced iteratively : each offspring will evolve independently similarly to the initial individual and, conditionally on its trait at birth, independently of the initial individual.

 Let us begin by defining the branching time.
-Let $B$ be a locally bounded function (see \eqref{eq:Blocbound} below) on $\mathcal{X}$ representing the branching rate.
+Let $B$ be a locally bounded function on $\mathcal{X}$ representing the branching rate.

 Let $(Y_t)_{t\geq 0}$ be defined as in Section~\ref{se:trait-dyn}, with $Y_0=x$, and $E$ be an exponentially distributed random variable, with mean $1$.
-The first branching time $\beta_\emptyset$ is defined as follows : if for every $m\in \mathbb{N},$
+The first branching time $\beta_\varnothing$ is defined as follows : if for every $m\in \mathbb{N},$

-then we set $\beta_\emptyset=\zeta$ and, else we set
+then we set $\beta_\varnothing=\zeta$ and, else we set

-We then set $X_\emptyset(t) = Y(t)$ and $Z(t) = \delta_{X_\emptyset(t)}$ for every $t<\beta_\emptyset$.
+We then set $X_\varnothing(t) = Y(t)$ and $Z(t) = \delta_{X_\varnothing(t)}$ for every $t<\beta_\varnothing$.